NygenAnalytics/CyteOnto/modal_app/README.md

 uv run modal run -m modal_app --env cytetrainer setup --force
 ```

-`setup` downloads the CL CSV, the OWL file, and the precomputed Kimi-K2.6 descriptions and qwen3-embedding-8b embeddings into the `cyteonto` Modal volume.
+`setup` downloads the CL CSV, the OWL file, the enriched CL CSV (or builds it locally if missing from the CDN), and the precomputed primary-pair descriptions and embeddings into the `cyteonto` Modal volume.
+Backup-pair artifacts are optional: if those downloads fail, setup continues with the primary pair only.
 It is idempotent; `--force` overwrites existing files.

 ## Custom domain